tud-hri/joan/docs/setup-carla-windows.md

 ## Hardware Requirements

 * __x64 system__: The simulator should run in any 64 bits Windows system.
-* __50GB disk space__: Installing all the software needed and CARLA will require quite a lot of space.
-Make sure to have about 50GB of space (especially since you will also need a visual studio 2017 install)
+* __50GB disk space__: Installing all the software needed (Unreal, VS 2017, CARLA, and more) will require quite a lot of space.
+Make sure to have about 50GB of space (especially since you will also need a Visual Studio 2017 install)
 * __An adequate GPU__: CARLA aims for realistic simulations, so the server needs at least a 4GB GPU.
 If VR is required a Turing based GPU (for example the RTX branch of NVIDIA is highly recommended!)
 * __Two TCP ports and good internet connection__: 2000 and 2001 by default.
 Be sure neither the firewall nor any other application are blocking these.